Home Theater Seating Ideas

 So this one seems kind of obvious, but you will want to decide how many people you plan on typically seating in both your primary and secondary seating positions.
 The primary, as we’ve talked about, is the exact spot where the TV is dead center and the speakers are lined up with where you are.

 Secondary seating is basically the spot in the room where it isn’t the most optimal place to be, but the content is still watchable.
-Think of this scenario happening when you suddenly get more company over than expected (for example your friends coming over for a football game)
+Think of this scenario happening when you suddenly get more company over than expected (for example your friends coming over for a game or a show)

 So you’ll want to have that in mind as well.